Composable Verification in the Circuit-Model via Magic-Blindness: Verification via Magic-Blindness

 \subsection{Towards a verification framework in the circuit-model}

-Note that the concepts of Section \ref{subsection:framework single qubit} can naturally be generalized to constitue a modular framework for composable verification in the circuit model, similarly as it has been done for measurement-based verification in \cite{KKLM22unifying}.
-We hereby layout a few words about the generalization, that we aim to explore more formally and in more details in a future work.
+Note that the concepts of Section~\ref{subsection:framework single qubit} can naturally be generalized to constitute a modular framework for composable verification in the circuit-model, similar to \cite{KKLM22unifying} for the measurement-based setting.
+We hereby outline this generalization, which will be explored more formally and in more detail in future work.